 Japan is a country that stands out for many unique characteristics and, in our Western thinking, they may even seem disparate.

-For example, routine work on a production line of inductive sensor, to cite a practical example, is much more rigid and demanding than we are used to, and can be extremely exhausting and a little discouraging.
+For example, the work routine on a センサー production line, to give a practical example, is much more rigid and demanding than we are used to, and can be extremely exhausting and a bit discouraging.

 And, at the same time, the high quality of life they have, which encompasses physical and mental aspects, which move the Japanese in a continuous search for excellence, self-improvement and daily well-being.

-If you want to live in land of the rising sun, it is important to understand their philosophies to adapt to the rhythm and obtain the expected qualification, to live well with the natives, in addition to taking advantage of all the opportunities and beauties of this country.
+If you intend to live in the terra do Sol Nascente, it is important to understand its philosophies to adapt to the pace and achieve the expected qualification, to coexist well with the natives, as well as to enjoy all the opportunities and beauties of this country.

 Well, thinking about all these points, we prepared this article to help those who are moving and want to make the most of the great Japanese wisdom.

-Regardless of what your current motives, goals and opportunities are, whether you come to Japan for a promotion, or to start a life from scratch as a packer, or whatever opportunity you got, keep reading.
+Regardless of your reasons, goals, and current opportunities, whether you're going to Japan due to a promotion, or to start a new life as a パッカー, or whatever opportunity you've managed to secure, keep reading.

 We brought 10 simple and very basic commandments, which will allow you to know this place, fulfill your dreams and conquer your goals.
 All this actively working for your well-being, for a pleasant and more comfortable life in this new phase.